Whiplash (2013 film): Production

 While attending Princeton High School, writer-director Damien Chazelle was in a "very competitive" jazz band and drew on the dread he felt in those years.
 He based the conductor, Terence Fletcher, on his former band instructor (who died in 2003) but "pushed it further," adding elements of Buddy Rich and other band leaders known for their harsh treatment.
 Chazelle said he wrote the film "initially in frustration" while trying to get his musical La La Land off the ground.

 Right of Way Films and Blumhouse Productions helped Chazelle turn 15 pages of his original screenplay into the short film.
-The short's acclaim after debuting at the 2013 Sundance Film Festival attracted investors to produce the complete version of the script.
+The short was made for a modest $23,000 and its acclaim after debuting at the 2013 Sundance Film Festival attracted investors to produce the complete version of the script.

 Reception

 The short film was very well received at Sundance, being compared to Full Metal Jacket, and winning the Short Film Jury Prize.